mizlan/mizlan/README.md

 hello there

-* learning: koka, ocaml, haskell
+* actively learning: koka, ocaml, haskell
-* tools: neovim, kitty
+* tools i love: neovim, kitty
+* for a list of tech i am familiar with, consult my contributions and/or my résumé

+see you around (: